Raunakk02/portfolio/README.md

-## Dev Portfolio
+## Raunak's Portfolio

-Software Developer Portfolio Template that helps you showcase your work and skills as a software developer.
 A lightweight, customizable single-page personal portfolio website template built using Dart, Flutter web.
+It helps to showcase my work and skills as a software developer.

-## To view a live demo,[Click Here](https://champ96k.github.io).
+## To view a live demo,[Click Here](https://abc.github.io).

-##  Platforms

--  [X] Andoid
--  [X] Windows
--  [X] linux
--  [ ] MacOS (probably)
--  [X] IOs

-##  Wanna Contribute? 🚀
-  You can contribute by doing one of the following:
-  - Starring the repository ⭐
-  - Forking the repository 🍴
-  - Creating an Issue ❌
-  - Creating a Pull Request ✔

 ## Web Set up